Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Results Discussion

-\paragraph{K3 Query Size} Based on our evaluation of the query size we can empirically confirm its importance with regard to 1) general AL performance and 2) counteracting the cold start problem.
+\textbf{P3 Query size.} Based on our evaluation of the query size we can empirically confirm its importance with regard to 1) general AL performance and 2) counteracting the cold start problem.
 The are, however, surprising findings indicating that the exact interaction between query size and performance remains an open research question.
-For instance, we observe the cold start problem for AL trained with Self-SL on CIFAR-100 ($\sim 50\%$ accuracy at 2k labelled samples for query sizes of 500 (low-label regime) and 1k (mid-label regime).
-On the other hand, in the high label-regime (budget of 5k and query size of 5k) ST and Self-SL models with similar accuracies of 50\% and 60\%, respectively, benefit from AL. Since cold start problems are commonly associated with large query sizes, this finding seems counter intuitive, but has been reported before although without further investigations \cite{bengarReducingLabelEffort2021a, gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019}.
-To gain a better understanding of this phenomenon, we performed a dedicated experiment series for Self-SL training in the low-label regime (see \cref{fig:bb-exp}).
-For this study, we added BatchBALD to the list of QMs as a simulator of smaller query sizes for BALD \cite{kirschBatchBALDEfficientDiverse2019}.
-Due to the superior performance of BatchBALD compared to BALD and random querying observed in this study, we conclude that smaller query sizes are an effective counter-measure against the cold-start problem.
-We credit this advantage to the reduced chance of querying substantial amounts of similar samples per training step.
-Therefore our finding based on 5 data sets including 2 real-world tasks indicates that even small starting budgets can safely be used when combined with sufficiently small query sizes.
-To our knowledge we are the first to make this observation, which potentially bridges the gap between theoretical works advertising the smallest possible query size \cite{galDeepBayesianActive2017a,kirschStochasticBatchAcquisition2022} and more practical oriented works, where currently small query sizes are not considered as a solution to the cold start problem \cite{mittalPartingIllusionsDeep2019a,gaoConsistencyBasedSemisupervisedActive2020,bengarReducingLabelEffort2021a}.
+For instance, we observe the cold start problem for BALD with Self-SL on CIFAR-100 ($\sim 50\%$ accuracy at 2k labeled samples for query sizes of 500 (low-label regime) and 1k (mid-label regime).
+On the other hand, in the high label regime (budget of 5k and query size of 5k) ST and Self-SL models with similar accuracies of 50\% and 60\%, respectively, benefit from BALD.
+Since cold start problems are commonly associated with large query sizes, this finding seems counter-intuitive, but has been reported before although without further investigations \cite{bengarReducingLabelEffort2021a, gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019}.
+To gain a better understanding of this phenomenon and how QMs interact with query size in the low-label regime, we performed a dedicated experiment series for Self-SL training on CIFAR-100 and ISIC-2019 (see \cref{fig:bb-exp} and \cref{app_s:low-qs}).
+Due to a significant improvement of BALD on CIFAR-100 for even smaller query sizes from sub-Random to Random performance and no worsening on ISIC-2019, we can conclude that small query sizes represent an effective countermeasure against the cold-start problem for BALD contrary to the findings of \cite{munjalRobustReproducibleActive2022a,zhanComparativeSurveyDeep2022a} and currently not considered as a solution \cite{mittalPartingIllusionsDeep2019,gaoConsistencyBasedSemisupervisedActive2020,bengarReducingLabelEffort2021a}.
+This potentially explains the gap between these findings and more theoretical works which advertise using the smallest query size possible \cite{galDeepBayesianActive2017a,kirschStochasticBatchAcquisition2022}.
+Importantly, while smaller query sizes appear as a potential solution for the observed instabilities of BALD, they seem to have no considerable effect on the other QMs.
+Moreover, our ablation reveals that even in the low-label settings, BADGE is the overall most reliable of all compared QMs and exhibits no sub-Random performance.
+This adds to the existing reports of the robustness of BADGE for higher label regimes \cite{beckEffectiveEvaluationDeep2021,zhanComparativeSurveyDeep2022a}.